SandarbhYadav/Modeling-and-Simulation/README.md

 # Modeling-and-Simulation

-Implementations of popular Modeling and Simulation problems.
+Implementations of popular Modeling and Simulation techniques.